frictionlessdata/frictionless-py/docs/guides/getting-started.md

 ```

-By default, the framework comes with the support of CSV, Excel, and JSON formats.
-Please use the command above to add support for SQL, Pandas, Html, and others.
-Usually, you don't need to think about it in advance - frictionless will show a useful error on a missing plugin with installation instruction.
+The framework supports CSV, Excel, and JSON formats by default.
+Please use the command above to install a core plugin and add support for SQL, Pandas, HTML, and others (check the [list of Frictionless Framework plugins and their status](https://framework.frictionlessdata.io/docs/references/plugins-reference)).
+Usually, you don't need to think about it in advance–frictionless will display a useful error message about a missing plugin with installation instructions.

 ## Usage